thegetty/inventories-and-surveys/content/part-2/chapter-7.md

 ### The Role of Community Outreach and Engagement

 The public can be engaged in heritage surveys in many ways.
 The extent and type of outreach approaches considered will reflect the overall goals of the survey as well as available funding and staffing.
 Survey planning may engage key stakeholders and others with a clear understanding of the scope and content of the survey and expertise in developing and implementing a range of community outreach strategies for heritage work.
-See **Public Outreach and Engagement** in [chapter 8](/part-2/chapter-8/).
+See [Public Outreach and Engagement](/part-2/chapter-8/#public-outreach-and-engagement) in chapter 8.

 ## Pilot Surveys

 A pilot survey program serves as a test run to assess and refine tools, methods, and procedures in advance of the official launch of field surveys.
 The pilot may include one or more geographic areas, themes, and resource types.
 See [chapter 9](/part-2/chapter-9/) for details on completing pilot surveys.

-## Considerations and Recommendations for Assembling a Survey Project Team
+## Considerations and Recommendations for Assembling a Survey Project Team {#assembling-a-survey-project-team}

 Considerations for putting together a project team may include the survey scope and approach, in-house staffing capacity, the need for specialized knowledge, skills, and expertise, and project budget and funding.
 Multilingual needs and relevant professional qualification standards are also considerations when selecting project participants.[^3]